-Our simulation pipeline includes the following stages. \begin{enumerate} \item The sampling of an observed galaxy population from a predicted \textit{Euclid}-like galaxy redshift distribution and spatial number density. \item The calculation of a theoretical 3$\times$2pt signal over a given redshift range and fiducial cosmology. \item Simulations of the correlated cosmic shear and galaxy density fields on the sky as a set of 2D maps that approximates the 3D evolution of the 3$\times$2pt signal over time. \item The sampling of galaxy angular positions and weak lensing observables from the density and shear fields respectively. \item The injection of observational uncertainties from photo-$z$ estimation and galaxy shape noise into the individual galaxies to generate a mock catalogue mimicking a realistic survey. \end{enumerate} We provide a full description of this simulation method and each stage in Sect.~\ref{sec:methods-catalogues}.
+We construct a cosmological simulation pipeline that generates full \textit{Euclid}-like cosmic shear catalogues realised on the sky from a given fiducial cosmology, with realistic observational uncertainties such as errors from photometric redshift (`photo-$z$') estimation and shape noise injected into the catalogue observables.
+From our simulated catalogues we measure the 3$\times$2pt signal and compare constraints on the dark energy equation of state for each tomographic set-up chosen, which will help to further identify the optimum configuration for the cosmological analysis of the 3$\times$2pt observables in the \textit{Euclid} survey.
+Our simulation pipeline includes the following stages: \begin{enumerate} \item The sampling of an observed galaxy population from a predicted \textit{Euclid}-like galaxy redshift distribution and spatial number density; \item The calculation of a theoretical 3$\times$2pt signal over a given redshift range and fiducial cosmology; \item Simulations of the correlated cosmic shear and galaxy density fields on the sky as a set of 2D maps that approximates the 3D evolution of the 3$\times$2pt signal over time; \item The sampling of galaxy angular positions and weak lensing observables from the density and shear fields, respectively; \item The injection of observational uncertainties from photo-$z$ estimation and galaxy shape noise into the individual galaxies to generate a mock catalogue mimicking a realistic survey. \end{enumerate} We provide a full description of this simulation method and each stage in Sect.~\ref{sec:methods-catalogues}.
 We note that the previously discussed tomography studies typically focus on using numerical methods to explore a theoretical shear signal.
-In comparison, we highlight that our method offers the advantage of imitating a realistic survey observation and measuring the corresponding 3$\times$2pt signal from an underlying cosmology, which relies on fewer assumptions and provides a more direct and realistic framework with which to investigate the cosmological impact of different tomographic strategies.
+In comparison, we highlight that our method offers the advantage of imitating a realistic survey observation and measuring the corresponding 3$\times$2pt signal from an underlying cosmology, which provides a more direct and realistic framework with which to investigate the cosmological impact of different tomographic strategies.